aubsec/pytime/README.md

 ## Usage

-<p>pytime takes up to three arguments.
-The argument -b must be used to identify
-the body file to be parsed.
-Optionally the -s and -e arguments can be used to specify a start and end date using the date format of "YYYY-MM-DD". </p>
+pytime takes up to three arguments.
+The argument -b must be used to identify the body file to be parsed.
+Optionally the -s and -e arguments can be used to specify a start and end date using the date format of "YYYY-MM-DD".>

 |Argument|Description|
 |---|---|